-In stage 2, the optimal plans for risk-averse farmers were identical with those identified for risk-neutral farmers.
+In stage 2, the optimal plans for risk-averse farmers were very similar too those identified for risk-neutral farmers.
 Table 4 illustrates main features of the tactical decisions at stage 2 for the risk-neutral farmer.
 Many of the tactical decisions were identical in all of the possible states, the numbers of livestock included.
-The main adjustment to the various crop yield states in stage 2 was to buy and sell grain and silage, depending on the crop yield outcomes.
+The main adjustment to the various crop yield states in stage 2 was to buy and sell grain and silage, depending on the crop yields outcomes.
 Available family labour not used in the farm business, was used off-farm.
-This implies that the modelled marginal value of farm labour at least equals the wage rate off-farm (NOK 100 per hour in the calculations).
+This implies that the model's marginal value of farm labour at least equals the wage rate off-farm (NOK 100 per hour).